Pink Star diamond fetches record US$71.2m in Hong Kong

 HONG KONG: A giant diamond named the "Pink Star" broke the world record for a gemstone sold at auction when it fetched US$71.2 million in Hong Kong on Tuesday (Apr 4).

+The 59.60-carat "Pink Star", the largest in its class ever graded by the Gemological Institute of America, was sold to the city's Chow Tai Fook jewellery chain.

-"Sotheby's Hong Kong is very proud to have this record," its Asia chairman Patti Wong told AFP, adding this was a new world auction record for any type of jewel.
+"Sotheby's Hong Kong is very proud to have this record," its Asia chairman Patti Wong told AFP after the sale.

-Sotheby's worldwide chairman for international jewellery David Bennet, who presided over the auction, called it a "historic sale".
+Sotheby's worldwide chairman for international jewellery David Bennett, who conducted the auction, called it a "historic sale".

-Bidding started at around $56 million.
-The sale lasted for five minutes before the winning offer came from a phone bidder and prompted a round of applause.
+Bidding started at around US$56 million.
+The sale lasted for five minutes and involved three bidders before the winning offer came by phone from Chow Tai Fook, prompting a round of applause.

-It was discovered in a mine in Africa by De Beers in 1999.
+The jewellery group is chaired by Henry Cheng, whose family is ranked third on Forbes' Hong Kong rich list with US$17.9 billion.

+The group has a large network of stores in China plus outlets in Hong Kong, Macau, Malaysia, Singapore and Taiwan, but is relatively unknown in the West.

+It was 132.5 carats in the rough when it was mined by De Beers in South Africa in 1999, according to Sotheby's.
+The stone was cut and polished over two years by Steinmetz Diamonds and unveiled to the public in 2003 under the title of the "Steinmetz Pink".

+The near-translucent rock was renamed after it was first sold four years later for an undisclosed sum to an unidentified buyer.

-At a previous auction, in Geneva in 2013, the stone fetched US$83 million.
+At an auction in Geneva in 2013 the stone fetched US$83 million.

-But Sotheby's was forced to take back the flawless diamond after that buyer, a New York-based diamond cutter, defaulted on the sale.
+But Sotheby's was forced to take it back after that buyer, a New York-based diamond cutter, defaulted on the sale.

+The auction house said it was confident of getting its money this time around.

+"Of course, the buyer definitely has the financial capability," Wong told reporters, adding all three bidders were vetted and had a longstanding relationship with the auction house.

 The previous record for a jewel successfully sold at auction was US$57.54 million in May 2016 for the 14.62-carat "Oppenheimer Blue" sold by Christie's in Geneva.